Introduction

 - Loosen the Baseboard:

-- Insert a wide putty knife behind the baseboard to create an initial gap.
-This helps protect the wall when you start prying.
+- Insert a wide putty knife behind the baseboard to create an initial gap, protecting the wall when you start prying.

 - Work the putty knife along the length of the baseboard to gently loosen it before using a pry bar.